 With 500 million active users, TikTok is now an integral part of the music marketing landscape.
-More and more channels are being set up – notably Groover – in order to land directly in the TikTok playlist and promote the discovery of new artists.
+Independent artists can use their TikTok profile to promote their music and grow their fanbase, and they don’t necessarily need subscribers to do so.
+More and more channels are being set up in order to land directly in the TikTok playlist and promote the discovery of new artists – notably Groover.

 To answer this question, we must circle back to the history of the platform.
 TikTok was first launched as an international version of Douyin, an application by ByteDance (a Chinese startup), in September 2017.
 Douyin is the equivalent of TikTok in the Chinese market, a country with its own regulations when dealing with technological matters.